projectcalico/calico/calico/getting-started/kubernetes/installation/config-options.md

 #### About customizing an operator install

-Operator installations read their configuration from a specifc set of Kubernetes APIs.
-This APIs are installed on the cluster as part of `tigera-operator.yaml` in the `operator.tigera.io/v1` API group.
+Operator installations read their configuration from a specific set of Kubernetes APIs.
+These APIs are installed on the cluster as part of `tigera-operator.yaml` in the `operator.tigera.io/v1` API group.

 - [Installation]({{site.baseurl}}/reference/installation/api#operator.tigera.io/v1.Installation): a singleton resource with name "default" that